Simon Cameron: Second term in the Senate

-Prelude to war

 Cameron quickly became one of the leaders of the Republican minority in the Senate.
-He had returned to a Senate far less congenial than the body he had left eight years before, with members deeply divided over slavery.
+He returned to a Senate far less congenial than the body he had left eight years before, with members deeply divided over slavery.
 Nevertheless, he maintained friendships with Southern senators.
-The divisions manifested themselves during the Senate's debate over whether to adopt President Buchanan's recommendation that Kansas Territory be admitted to the Union under the pro-slavery Lecompton Constitution.
+The divisions manifested themselves during the Senate's debate over whether to adopt Buchanan's recommendation that Kansas Territory be admitted to the Union under the pro-slavery Lecompton Constitution.
 Cameron engaged in a verbal battle in March 1858 with Missouri's James S. Green, during which each called the other a liar, and Green suggested the two should fight a duel.
 The matter was settled, as was usual in such cases, with formal apologies before the Senate.
-Nevertheless, remembering the recent beating of Charles Sumner, Cameron made a pact with Zachariah Chandler of Michigan and Benjamin F. Wade of Ohio that they would take each other's part in another such incident.
+Remembering the recent beating of Charles Sumner, Cameron made a pact with Zachariah Chandler of Michigan and Benjamin F. Wade of Ohio that they would take each other's part in another such incident.

 Cameron's view concerning slavery remained much as it had during his first term in the Senate.
 He opposed its spread, believing it to be against Pennsylvania's interest for it to do so, but thought Congress had no power to do anything about it where it already existed.
 He also, beginning in about 1859, employed as a servant an escaped slave named Tom Chester.
 Cameron arranged for him to be educated; he later emigrated to Liberia and became that country's minister to Russia.

-Although like most Republican senators, Cameron distrusted President Buchanan, he supported the administration when the president asked for funds for troops in case there should be conflict with members of the Church of Jesus Christ of Latter-day Saints in Utah Territory.
+Although like most Republican senators, Cameron distrusted Buchanan, he supported the administration when the president asked for funds for troops in case there should be conflict with members of the Church of Jesus Christ of Latter-day Saints in Utah Territory.
 Republicans feared Buchanan would use the troops to support pro-slavery elements in Kansas.
 Cameron was one of only four Republicans to vote in favor.
-In 1858, Cameron campaigned for the Republicans in Pennsylvania, who were rewarded with control of the state House of Representatives, although Democrats maintained a one-vote majority in the state Senate, Democrats previously had a majority of Pennsylvania's seats in the federal House of Representatives; they were reduced to five out of twenty-five seats.
-Cameron's influence in Harrisburg allowed him to choose the new officers of the state House, and continued victories in the 1859 state elections magnified his status in Pennsylvania.
+In 1858, Cameron campaigned for the Republicans in Pennsylvania, who were rewarded with control of the state House of Representatives, although Democrats maintained a one-vote majority in the state Senate.
+Democrats previously had a majority of Pennsylvania's seats in the federal House of Representatives; they were reduced to five out of twenty-five seats.
+Continued victories in the 1859 state elections magnified Cameron's status in Pennsylvania.

-A persistent opponent of slavery, Cameron switched to the Know Nothing Party, before joining the Republican Party in 1856.